emmanuelkiranr/node-database/README.md

 ```

 NOTE: In postman create a new request with POST method and in the body category select x-www-form-urlencoded, there create and pass in the key value pairs.

+## Updating an db entry using the post method from postman

+This is similar to above, in postman we only pass the id and name